 - To minimize the risk of ingesting harmful contaminants, experts recommend using containers made of glass or metal.

 2. Untreated water – Tap water is cleaned and treated at city water plants with chlorine added to kill bacteria contaminants.
 However, bottled and well water do not contain chlorine.
 If the water in a drinking glass or plastic bottle is shared with others, the risk for bacteria, viruses and intestinal parasites increases.

 - Water left in a clean glass is probably good for one to two days.
 However, after 12 hours the water may taste funny because carbon dioxide in the air mixes with the water

 3. Dirty containers – If possible, use a clean drinking glass or disposable, recyclable plastic bottle each time to ensure clean drinking water.
-Otherwise, wash out the drinking glass (or multi-use bottle) with mild soap and rinse it well.
+For better health, wash out the drinking glass (or multi-use bottle) with mild soap and rinse it well.
 Let it dry out before using again.

 4. Heat exposure – When using disposable water bottles, keep them out of the sun.
 Researchers say chemicals used to manufacture the bottles, including bisphenol-A (BPA), can seep into the water.
 BPA has been linked to several health problems, including heart disease and cancer.
-Store bottled water in a cool place, use each bottle once, then recycle it.
+For better health, store bottled water in a cool place, use each bottle once, then recycle it.